The simplified Bardina equations on two-dimensional closed manifolds: Introduction

-In the present paper we study the simplified Bardina equation \eqref{SBRANS} on the two-dimensional closed manifolds (where the sphere and torus at dimension two are the specific cases) on the three points: the existence and uniqueness of the weak solutions, estimate of the Hausdorff and fractal dimension of attractor and the existence of the inertial manifold.
-Since on the two-dimensional closed manifold there is Kodaira-Hodge decomposition of the space of smooth vector fields with the appearance of the harmonic functions, we need to add some dissipative term to the original equation to obtain a dissipative system (see Section 2.2).
+In the present paper we study the simplified Bardina equation \eqref{SBRANS} on a two-dimensional closed manifold.
+More precisely we study the existence and uniqueness of the weak solutions, estimate of the Hausdorff and fractal dimension of attractor and the existence of the inertial manifold.
+Since on a two-dimensional closed manifold there is Kodaira-Hodge decomposition of the space of smooth vector fields with the appearance of the harmonic functions, we need to add some dissipative term to the original equation to obtain a dissipative system (see Section 2.2).
 Then the global well-posedness will be done by the Garlekin approximation scheme and note to control the norms of the harmonic functions.
-We develope the method in \cite{Il1990,Ily2018,Ily2019,Ily2020} to estimate the Hausdorff (fractal) dimension of the global attractor.
-The existence of the inertial manifold is proven by feature of the spectral of Laplacian operator on the sphere and the estimates of the nonlinear parts via the appearance of the alpha parameter.
+We develop the methods in \cite{Il1999,Il2001,Il2004} to establish the upper bound of the Hausdorff and fractal dimensions of the global attractor for Equation \eqref{SBRANS}.
+Then we will develop the methods in \cite{Liu,Il2004',Il2021} to find the lower bound of the attractor's dimensions on the two-dimensional torus.
+In particular, we construct a family of stationary solutions arising from the family of Kolmogorov flows and establish the lower bound for the dimension of the unstable manifold around these stationary solutions.
+As a consequence we obtain the lower bound of the global attractor's dimensions.
+The existence of the inertial manifold is proven by feature of the spectral of Laplacian operator on two-dimensional sphere $S^2$ and the estimates of the nonlinear parts via the appearance of the alpha parameter.

-This paper is organized as follows: Section 3 we consider the global well-posedness of the simplified Bardina equation on the generalized two-dimensional closed manifolds; Section 4 we establish the upper bound to the dimension of the global attractor; Section 5 we will apply the abstract results for the cases of two dimensional sphere and square torus, in addition we discuss the equation on the domain of sphere.
-In Appendix, we prove the existence of the inertial manifold. \begin{remark} This work can be extended to the other turbulence equations such as the modified-Leray-$\alpha$ (improve the results obtained in \cite{Il2004'}) and viscous Camassa-Holm or Navier-Stokes-$\alpha$. \end{remark}
+This paper is organized as follows: Section 2 gives the setting of the simplified Bardina equations on the generalized two-dimensional closed manifolds $M$.
+Section 3 we establish the global well-posedness of the simplified Bardina equation on $M$.
+Section 4 we establish the upper bound of the Hausdorff and fractal dimensions of the global attractor for the equation on $S^2$ then on $M$, then we establish the lower bound of the attractor's dimensions for the equation on the two-dimensional torus $T^2=[0; \, 2\pi]\times[0; \, 2\pi]$.
+In Section 5 we prove the existence of an inertial manifold for the equation on $S^2$.